 - Summit Restaurant at the Villa Eyrie Resort (Malahat)

 - Vin Room West (Calgary)

-Celebrating its 27th season in 2016, Bard on the Beach is one of Canada’s largest not-for-profit, professional Shakespeare festivals.
+Celebrating its 30th season in 2019, Bard on the Beach is one of Canada’s largest not-for-profit, professional Shakespeare festivals.
 It is presented on the waterfront in Kitsilano’s Vanier Park, adjacent to Vancouver’s downtown core.
 Bard on the Beach offers Shakespeare plays, related dramas and popular special events in two performance tents every June through September.
-In 2016, attendance exceeded 100,000 and more than 1.4 million patrons have experienced Bard since its inception.
-This year’s festival dates are June 1 to September 23, 2017 and the lineup includes Much Ado About Nothing, The Winter’s Tale, The Merchant of Venice and The Two Gentlemen of Verona, plus a special limited-run presentation of Shylock.
-Bard also offers a range of education programs, including Young Shakespeareans Workshops for 8 to 18-year-olds at its Vanier Park site during the summer, and Riotous Youth for 19 to 24-year-olds.
-During the school term, Bard also offers workshops for educators and youth in schools and community centres throughout BC’s Lower Mainland, as well as at its new administrative home, the BMO Theatre Centre (162 West 1st Avenue).
+In 2018, attendance was 108,000 and more than 1.9 million patrons have experienced Bard since its inception.
+Next year’s festival dates are June 5 to September 21, 2019, and the lineup includes The Taming of the Shrew, Shakespeare in Love, All’s Well That Ends Well and Coriolanus.
+Bard also offers a range of education programs, including Young Shakespeareans workshops for 8-18 year-olds at its Vanier Park site during the summer, and the Riotous Youth program for 19 to 24-year-olds.
+During the school term, Bard also offers workshops for educators and youth in schools and community centres throughout BC’s Lower Mainland, as well as at its administrative home, the BMO Theatre Centre (162 West 1st Avenue).
 Full details and education program information are at bardonthebeach.org.